 Las Vegas is something of an odd bird when it comes to gay nightlife.
-While most visitors focus their activities on the famous Las Vegas Strip, gay-specific nightlife can be found in areas across this desert town and not so much on The Strip.
-While the Las Vegas Strip is fun for everyone with its shows and glitz, it's areas such as the "Fruit Loop," and the Commercial Center where you'll find most of the gay nightlife.
+While most visitors focus their activities on the famous Las Vegas Strip, which is fun for everyone with its star-studded shows and glitz, gay-specific nightlife can be found in areas across this desert town and not so much on The Strip.

 Hotels and Resorts